-This masters is aimed at colleagues and students from a range of healthcare backgrounds wanting to develop their knowledge and expertise in the field of Genomic Medicine.
-Health Education England (HEE) are providing funding for a number of places at accredited institutions such as Sheffield
+This masters is aimed at individuals from a range of biological, biomedical and healthcare backgrounds wanting to develop their knowledge and expertise in the field of Genomic Medicine.
+The course welcomes applications from UK, EU and International students, as well as intercalating Medical Students.

 Why the University of Sheffield?

 State of the Art Facilities:

 - The Sheffield Institute of Translational Neuroscience (SITraN): based within the Department of Neuroscience, is the first European Institute purpose-built and dedicated to basic and clinical research into Motor Neuron Disease (MND) and related neurodegenerative disorders such as Parkinson's and Alzheimer's disease.
 It offers a coordinated approach to therapy development based on identifying causes and targets of proven pre-clinical effectiveness, bridging the gap from research discoveries in the laboratory to new therapies made available for patients in the clinic.

 - The Sheffield Diagnostic Genetics Centre (SDGS) including both cytogenetic and molecular genetic disciplines, delivers first-class genetic analysis services to the UK and internationally for a wide variety of inherited and acquired genetic disorders.
 The Laboratory holds full CPA Accreditation, is a member of the UK Genetic Testing Network (UKGTN) and participates in external quality assessment schemes UK NEQAS and EMQN.